encarsia/gplus_nikola_import/README.md

-This plugin does a rough import of a Google+ stream as provided by [Google Takeout](http://google.com/takeout/).
+This plugin does a import of a Google+ stream as provided by [Google Takeout](http://google.com/takeout/).

-Videos work, content in general works, attached images may or may not work depending on source (but mostly work).
+Videos and attached images work, content in general works.

 The output is html, and there's little to no configuration done in the resulting site.

 ## IMPORTANT

-As of today (October 2018) this mostly rewritten plugin inspired by the [original import plugin](https://plugins.getnikola.com/v7/import_gplus/) works until Google plays around again.
+As of today (February 2019) this mostly rewritten plugin inspired by the [original import plugin](https://plugins.getnikola.com/v7/import_gplus/).
+Google confirmed the G+ shutdown on April 2nd 2019 so there will be deadlinks to deleted profiles etc., links to the original posts have already been removed.

 If you consider to release this into the wilderness, keep in mind that the import includes not only public but also private and community shares.
+There are some filter options available (see below).

 Enjoy.